 In the meantime, my brother recently purchased an older cottage that did come with it’s own vintage screen door, complete with mold, holes in the screen, and rusty hinges.
 But like many of these old doors, it was sturdy and well-made and just needed sprucing up, a new screen, and some attention given to the sweet scalloped hinges.

 Um, yeah, this screen definitely needed some love!
-Since I was partnering with 3-IN-ONE again to show you how their 3-IN-ONE Multipurpose Oil can work magic to lubricate and quiet old hinges, I volunteered to redo this door for my brother.
+Since I was partnering with 3-IN-ONE again to show you how their multipurpose oil can work magic to lubricate and quiet old hinges, I volunteered to redo this door for my brother.
 I couldn’t wait to see it brought back to life.

 This really is an easy DIY project, so if you find a vintage screen door that you fall in love with, grab it and follow this tutorial and you’ll have a special door unlike anyone else!